tyagiankush/sftp-adapter/README.md

-# sftp-adapter using Spring Integration
+# Sftp Adapter using Spring Integration
 **Summary** -
  - A file adapter created using _Spring Integration_.
 We can connect to a sftp server, poll for a certain type of file, read the content of it (split as well), transforms it to a POJO, call a webservice, and outputs a response JSON file at the out directory.